Emphasising humanity in counseling

 For more professional video results, Porche turns to Adobe Premiere Pro.
-Working with the Massachusetts State Department of Mental Health, Porche and her doctoral students are creating web-based curriculum[AH1] for healthcare providers around care and treatment of youths with autism spectrum disorder.
-In addition to the interactive websites and presentations, the team filmed short video clips of physicians and researchers sharing stories and explaining topics in detail.
+Working with the Massachusetts Foreign Office of Mental Health, Porche and her doctoral students are creating web-based curriculum[AH1] for healthcare providers around care and treatment of youths with autism spectrum disorder.
+In addition to the interactive websites and presentations, the team filmed short video clips of doctors and researchers sharing stories and explaining topics in detail.

 Sharing observations through video

-In a Company Analysis project for the Organizational Behavior course, students are asked to interview employees of a company, analyze the corporate environment, and determine whether the organizational behavior theories presented in the classroom proved to be true in a real-life environment.
+In a Company Analysis project for the Organisational Behaviour course, students are asked to interview employees of a company, analyse the corporate environment and determine whether the organisational behaviour theories presented in the classroom proved to be true in a real-life environment.
 Rather than just creating a slide-based presentation, Anastasi asked students to video the interviews and create short clips using Adobe Premiere Pro.
 Video allows students to share interviewees’ opinions in their own words.
 Students listening to the presentation become more involved in the presentations by using the video to make their own observations.

 “Adobe Premiere Pro was not only easy for students to use, but it also provided functionality for all levels of learners,” says Anastasi.
 “Beginners could do a simple edit, but those who want to take their video to the next level can use some of the more advanced features to create a polished and professional look.
 There are so many online tutorials available through the Adobe community that students can quickly learn to do more.”